Make an overpayment

 • When will my overpayment show up on my hub?

 For example, your monthly interest is added to your mortgage balance on the 1st of the month and your monthly payment is due on the 17th.
-Between the 1st and 16th, your balance will appear higher due to the interest added to your account between the 1st and the day before you make your payment.
-So, if you made an overpayment of £1000 on the 5th and your monthly interest was £100 your balance will reduce by £900 until your monthly payment is made.
+Between the 1st and 16th, your balance will appear higher due to the interest applied to your account.
+If you make an overpayment of £1000 on the 5th and your monthly interest was £100, your balance will reduce by £900 until your monthly payment is made.

 • Why is the balance different between my overpayment confirmation letter and the amount shown in my hub?